carfirst125/portfolio/collaborative_recommendation_system/README.md

 1. The large number of customers

 When the amount of customer is small (<100.000), everything is normal.
-However, when the amount of customers is large, you might got the problem when processing by tremendous matrix process.
+However, when the amount of customers is large, you might get the problem with tremendous matrix process.
 The kdtree model might be over-memory.

 *Solution:*